How do I know if I am a transfer student?

 When will I know how many of my college credits have transferred?

-Once a student is offered admission to Wheaton College, their transcripts will be officially evaluated by the Transfer Analyst in the Office of the Registrar.
+Once a student is offered admission to Wheaton College, their transcripts will be officially evaluated by the Academic Advising Office.
 Students will be notified of their transfer credit hours before they have to confirm enrollment at Wheaton.

 Who should I contact if I have specific questions about how my college courses might transfer to Wheaton College?

-If you still have questions about how your classes might transfer to Wheaton College, feel free to email our Transfer Analyst, Janet Miller.
+If you still have questions about how your classes might transfer to Wheaton College, feel free to email us at Academic.Advising@wheaton.edu.

 How does Wheaton handle awarding credits for AP or IB exams?
 Will I receive credit for my AP, IB, or SAT subject exams?